polyphene/fvm-rs-sdk/README.md

 ### Limitations

-As of now some reference to `ref-fvm` are done through [cargo patches]() to ease the development of the SDK.
+As of now some references to `ref-fvm` are done through [cargo patches]() to ease the development of the SDK.
 This references makes the SDK harder to use and to test through integration in a Filecoin Virtual Machine.
 However, the final version will be simply a line in your dependencies so please bear with us until then!